javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/10-bind/article.md

 Why do we usually make a partial function?

 The benefit is that we can create an independent function with a readable name (`double`, `triple`).
-We can use it and not provide first argument of every time as it's fixed with `bind`.
+We can use it and not provide the first argument every time as it's fixed with `bind`.

 In other cases, partial application is useful when we have a very generic function and want a less universal variant of it for convenience.